vrmiguel/baleia/README.md

 ### Build

-Build with `qmake && make` or download a binary from the [releases](https://github.com/vrmiguel/baleia/releases/) page.
+Build with `qmake && make` inside the project's root folder or download a binary from the [releases](https://github.com/vrmiguel/baleia/releases/) page.

 ### Internals